lenguyen2592004/MEDIA-MAGIC-CLEF2025/README.md

-# Hoangwithhisfriends at MEDIQA-MAGIC 2025: DermoSegDiff and DermKEM for Comprehensive Dermatology AI
+# H3N1 at MEDIQA-MAGIC 2025: DermoSegDiff and DermKEM for Comprehensive Dermatology AI

 This project includes two tasks: **Skin Lesion Segmentation** and **Closed Visual Question Answering (cVQA)** for dermatological images.